These low-fat Homemade Spring Rolls with Low Calorie Peanut Sauce are easy to make and delicious when dipped in this rich and creamy peanut sauce!

 - Spring Rolls Wrappers

-- Your favorite vegetables, julienned*
+- Your favorite vegetables julienned*

-- Dried tofu, sliced
+- Dried tofu sliced

-- Cilantro, minced
+- Cilantro minced

 - To start, prepare your peanut sauce by whisking all of the peanut sauce ingredients together in a bowl.
 Set aside.

-- To prepare your spring rolls, filling a large shallow bowl or plate with warm water and have your rice paper wrappers, vegetables and tofu close by.
+- To prepare your spring rolls, fill a large shallow bowl or plate with warm water and have your rice paper wrappers, vegetables and tofu close by.
 Submerge the rice paper into the warm water for about 5-10 seconds until it starts to soften.
 Then lay the paper down on another plate and place a piece of lettuce. some of each vegetable, and the tofu in the middle of the paper.
 Just like a burrito, roll the spring roll up by starting with the end closest to you, folding over the sides, and rolling it over to seal.
 Set the spring roll aside and repeat the process until all your vegetables are used up or you have enough spring rolls.

 - Serve the spring rolls with the peanut dipping sauce and enjoy!